 When is a kitchen not a kitchen?

 Chamberlin Powell & Bon, the architects, decided that kitchens should be placed at the rear of the flats (and be window-less) so that the available window space would be reserved for the living area and bedrooms.
-This had been the settled arrangement since the grand plan was drawn up in 1959; the whole layout of flats depended on it.
+This had been the settled arrangement since the detailed plan was drawn up in 1959; the whole layout of flats depended on it.

 In 1963 this ran into a technical problem.
 The London County Council had recently passed bye-laws requiring all kitchens to have windows or equivalent ventilation.
 Many of the Barbican kitchens did not have ventilation.
 A deal was struck.
 What had previously been called kitchens, were instead renamed as ‘cooking areas’ and part of the living room, for the purpose of the regulations, and so they were approved by the London County Council.